Safety Concerns and Doubts: Is Rio Safe for Tourists?

 You can use the app to see the driver’s name, car model, and license plate number before getting in the car.
 It also has a feature that lets you share your ETA with friends and family via text message or email.

 Rio has more than its fair share of criminals preying on tourists and locals, but there are no reports of an Uber or 99Taxis driver being involved in a crime against a passenger so far.

 Despite the safety concerns, Uber (or 99Taxis) is still popular because it’s more convenient than hailing a taxi off the street or waiting for a radio taxi to drive by.
 It’s a great option when you’re trying to get somewhere quickly and don’t want to walk or pay for a taxi ride from.

-Conclusion: How Violent is Rio de Janeiro?
+Conclusion: From the Ipanema and Copacabana Beach to the Favelas, How Safe is Rio de Janeiro?

 The violence in Rio de Janeiro is decreasing, especially in the South Zone, which includes Copacabana, Ipanema, and Leblon.

 The city’s southern area is still a safe place, but tourists should avoid walking alone at night and avoid areas close to favelas.
 Tourists are advised to stay away from isolated places after dark and exercise caution at all times because of the high rate of crime.